erf-model/ERF/README.rst

 ----
 *An atmospheric modeling code*

-`ERF` is built on `ERF` (https://erf.readthedocs.io/en/latest/), a compressible hydrodynamics code for reacting flows built on the AMReX solution framework (https://amrex-codes.github.io/amrex/).
+`ERF` is built on `PeleC` (https://pelec.readthedocs.io/en/latest/), a compressible hydrodynamics code for reacting flows built on the AMReX solution framework (https://amrex-codes.github.io/amrex/).

-Getting Started - ***UPDATE THIS***
+Getting Started
 ~~~~~~~~~~~~~~~

 * To compile and run the `ERF` suite of codes, one needs a C++ compiler that supports the C++14 standard.
 A hierarchical strategy for parallelism is supported, based MPI + OpenMP, or MPI + CUDA.
 The codes work with all major MPI and OpenMP implementations.
 The codes should build and run with no modifications to the `make` system if using a Linux system with the GNU compilers, version 4.9.4 and above.

-To build `ERF` and run a sample 3D flame problem:
+To build `ERF` and run a sample problem:

 1. One can have ERF use the default submodule for AMReX in its own repo by simply performing: ::